nadbordrozd/nadbordrozd.github.io/source/_posts/2016-05-20-text-classification-with-word2vec.markdown

 Overall, we won't be throwing away our SVMs any time soon in favor of word2vec but it has it's place in text classification.
 Like when you have a tiny training set or to ensemble it with other models to gain edge in Kaggle.

-Plus what other model can do this:
+Plus, can SVM do this:
 ```python
 X = [['Berlin', 'London'],
      ['cow', 'cat'],